mattjcurry/Presentations/Availability/Availability.md

 # Bulkheads

 - How the application maps on to physical infrastructure matters.
-- Fault isolation should include fire supression systems and power facilities.
+- Fault isolation should include fire suppression systems and power facilities.
 - How applications map onto bare metal matters.
 - We will refer to the bulkheads as processing zones.
 - Running processing zones in an active/active pattern constantly validates that they can take traffic.